awesomephant/united-generations-website/events/kls-drawing-for-wellbeing-n-02.md

   image: /assets/uploads/drawing05.jpg
   alt: colored pencil drawing of Giorgio Morandi “Natura morta con tavolo”
-introduction: Drawing for Wellbeing is a series of creative workshops developed with Katherine Low Settlement for everyone who wants to draw in a safe and inclusive space.
+introduction: Drawing for Wellbeing is a series of creative workshops developed with Katherine Low Settlement for all ages and backgrounds.
 This workshop focuses on the reproduction of Masters' paintings with a focus on light and shadow.
 ---